-This specialty program is designed to provide advanced clinical training and leadership opportunities from a dedicated critical care preceptor team.
-This program is built upon many years of experience training PGY1 residents.
+This specialty program is designed to provide advanced clinical training, leadership opportunities and extensive research experience within the critical care setting.
+Residents will work with a diverse and dedicated critical care preceptor team, who have many years of experience training PGY1 and PGY2 residents.

-- Froedtert Hospital is a 585-bed academic medical center with 107 dedicated ICU beds.
+- Froedtert Hospital is a 710-bed academic medical center with 107 dedicated ICU beds.

 - Residents will have the opportunity to precept residents and APPE students on clinical rotations.

-- ACLS, PALS and FCCS training will be provided.
+- ACLS, PALS, Fundamentals in Critical Care Support and Basic Disaster Life Support training will be provided.